Monday's prep highlights: Darby’s sweep leads B-H to VVC title

 ■ Olympia 9, Monticello 1.
 Monticello struck first with a Delaney Hilderbrandt run off a Hannah Oberheim sacrifice fly in the first inning, but the Sages (11-13-1) couldn’t slow a hot-hitting Olympia down.
 Camryn Menacher and Jenny Hinton both went 2 for 3 at the plate for Monticello.

-■ Gardner-South Wilmington 7, Watseka 6.
-Meara Tilstra and Tayler Fairely had two hits apiece, with Fairley driving in three runs for Watseka, but the Warriors (5-12) lost via walk-off.
+■ Gardner-South Wilmington 7, Iroquois West 6.
+Meara Tilstra and Tayler Fairely had two hits apiece, with Fairley driving in three runs for Iroquois West, but the Raiders (5-12) lost via walk-off.

 ■ Rantoul 5, Danville 4.
 Brianna Tatar, Mackenzie Taticek and Madisyn Walton all homered for Rantoul (17-8) in its win against Danville.
 The Vikings (10-5) provided nearly as many fireworks with home runs by Chelsy Cunningham and Megan Burton.